sadnemous/security-understanding-notes/README.md

    <img src=DiffieHellman.png>

-   Tiffy helmet is complicated but in a nutshell it uses some advanced math involving large prime numbers to derive a share `Session Key` without ever transmitting a public key over the network <br>
+   Diffie-Hellman  is complicated but in a nutshell it uses some advanced math involving large prime numbers to derive a share `Session Key` without ever transmitting a public key over the network <br>
 <br>
 ### Conclusion<br>
    this is it for https you would like to learn more about system design check out our books and free Weekly Newsletter Please Subscribe you learn something new thank you so much and we'll see you next time<br>